 Specify the emulator you are using.
-To override the default board file, choose Custom board file and specify a board file.
+If more than one debug probe is connected to the host computer, use Serial no and Select probe to make the proper selection.
+To override the default board file, specify a board file using the Board file option.